-- Resolving Planning and Environment Court ligation matters for developers with local government, which enabled the development to proceed as planned.
+- Resolving Planning and Environment Court ligation matters for developers with local governments, which enabled the development to proceed as planned.

-- Resolving terms of Infrastructure Agreements for developers with Mackay Regional Council regarding development rights and obligations to facilitate development.
+- Resolving terms of Infrastructure Agreements for developers with local governments regarding development rights and obligations to facilitate development.

-- The successful structuring and purchases of sugarcane farms in the Mackay and Proserpine regions with water rights and harvesting issues.
+- The successful structuring and sales and purchases of sugarcane farms in the Mackay and Proserpine regions with water rights and harvesting issues.

-- The successful leasing of various retail centres with multiple retail tenants in Mackay.
+- The successful leasing of various retail centres with multiple retail tenants in Mackay and Whitsundays.